Learning Your Way Without Map or Compass: Panoramic Target Driven Visual Navigation: Related Work

 Previous work~\cite{COMPLEX_ENVS} uses a synthetic 3D maze environment and the agent is trained on a single goal.
-Another work~\cite{mirowski2018learning} trains an agent to navigate using real world Google Map views with the goal coordinate provided. \cite{faust2018prm, francis2019long, chiang2019learning} present hierarchical robot navigation methods using reinforcement learning to learn local and short-range obstacle avoidance tasks and using sampling-based path planning algorithms as global planners.
-These methods use 1D lidar sensor data and a dynamic goal position as input. \cite{gupta2017cognitive, khan2017memory} use value iteration networks~\cite{tamar2016value} to learn navigation strategies in simplistic synthetic simulated environments. \cite{mousavian2019visual} evaluates different representations for target-driven visual navigation using a semantic target and an off-the-shelf segmenter. \cite{bruce2017one} presents a method with an interactive world model to navigate to a fixed goal in a known environment.
+Another work~\cite{mirowski2018learning} trains an agent to navigate using real-world Google Map views with the goal coordinate provided. \cite{faust2018prm, francis2019long, chiang2019learning} present hierarchical robot navigation methods using reinforcement learning to learn local and short-range obstacle avoidance tasks and using sampling-based path planning algorithms as global planners.
+These methods use 1D lidar sensor data and a dynamic goal position as input. \cite{gupta2017cognitive, khan2017memory} use value iteration networks~\cite{tamar2016value} to learn navigation strategies in simplistic synthetic simulated environments. \cite{mousavian2019visual} evaluates different representations for target-driven visual navigation using a semantic target and an off-the-shelf segmenter. \cite{bruce2017one} presents a method with an interactive world model to navigate to a fixed goal in a known environment. \cite{kahn2018self} reconstructs a navigation graph of an agent moving through an environment; however, it does not rely on RGBD alone. \cite{zhi2019learning} uses a novel methodology for mapping an environment using semantic information but does not solve navigation to an RGBD goal in their method.
 None of these works solve the problem of indoor visual navigation because they either make compromises in sensory input (1D lidar, goal position) or have a different environmental design (synthetic maps, outdoor data).

 \paragraph{Supervised learning methods for navigation} Because most work using learning methods for robotic navigation relies on deep RL, supervised methods are less explored. \cite{richter2017safe, lind2018deep} uses Convolutional Neural Networks (CNNs) for robotic navigation.
 However, their methods are different from ours in that they use odometry and a goal location as input into their networks and their models are trained only for simple tasks such as collision detection and localization.